raket/idea-silverstripe/README.md

 # [SilverStripe](http://silverstripe.org/) template plugin for Jetbrains IDEs

-IDEA-SilverStripe adds support for [SilverStripe](http://silverstripe.org/) templates to IDEs based on the Intellij IDEA platform (IntelliJ IDEA, IDEA Community Edition, RubyMine, PhpStorm, WebStorm, PyCharm, AppCode).
+IDEA-SilverStripe adds support for [SilverStripe](http://silverstripe.org/) templates to IDEs based on the IntelliJ IDEA platform (IntelliJ IDEA, IDEA Community Edition, RubyMine, PhpStorm, WebStorm, PyCharm, AppCode).
 The primary focus is PHPStorm since SilverStripe is a PHP framework but the plugin should work in all the versions.

 ## Installing
 * To install the latest release, download this repo and install this plugin using your IDE's plugin manager:
   * In Settings->Plugins, choose "Install plugin from disk...".
 Point it to the SilverStripe.jar file and restart the IDE.
+  * If you have already added `*.ss` files to your file types manually you need to remove it for the plugin to work.
+Go to `Settings->File Types` types and remove `*.ss` from the file type you added it to (most likely html).

 ## Features
 * Basic syntax error highlighting with wanrings for mismatching blocks and unclosed blocks.